IdentityPython/pyMDOC-CBOR/README.md

 ````

 API usage:
- - `msow.data`, user attributes to be encoded
+ - `msoi.data`, user attributes to be encoded
- - `msow.private_key`, COSEKey
+ - `msoi.private_key`, COSEKey
- - `msow.public_key`, COSEKey without `d` (for EC2Key)
+ - `msoi.public_key`, COSEKey without `d` (for EC2Key)
- - `msow.selfsigned_x509cert`, using the private and the public keys returns a self-signed x509 certificate
+ - `msoi.selfsigned_x509cert`, using the private and the public keys returns a self-signed x509 certificate
- - `msow.hash_map`, digests that will be signed in the MSO
+ - `msoi.hash_map`, digests that will be signed in the MSO
- - `msow.disclosure_map`, disclosure objects grouped by namespaces
+ - `msoi.disclosure_map`, disclosure objects grouped by namespaces
- - `msow.sign`, signs the MSO and returns it
+ - `msoi.sign`, signs the MSO and returns it

 ### Parse a binary Mdoc